ConcreteCactus/lcc/lc-notes/General Description of the Project.md

 The language will be statically typed, most similar to a simply typed lambda calculus, with the exception of the support for parametric polymorphism.

 The implementation will consist of a compiler that can compile to C code, which can be further compiled to machine code by the compiler of the reader's choice.
 The language will be garbage collected.

+Several parts of the project will be built using test driven development strategies, and the version control tool of our choice is git.